fsprojects/FSharp.Data.GraphQL/README.md

 Our client library now has a completely redesigned type provider.
 To start using it, you will first need access to the introspection schema for the server you are trying to connect.
 This can be done with the provider in one of two ways:

-1. Provide an URL to the desired GraphQL server (without any custom HTTP headers required).
+1. Provide the URL to the desired GraphQL server (without any custom HTTP headers required).
 The provider will access the server, send an Introspection Query, and use the schema to provide the types used to make queries.

 ```fsharp
 type MyProvider = GraphQLProvider<"http://some.graphqlserver.development.org">